|

 other dealers, with collectors, and with the general public.
 Coin shows

-are typically sponsored by either a coin club or by
+are typically sponsored by either a

 a commercial show promoter.
 Some shows and conventions also offer